Finance Leaders Fellowship - FLF FAQs

 To be most effective, a nomination will use examples to show us of the following things about the nominee: is a proven finance leader; is an entrepreneur within and outside of their organization; is at the right point in their life and career to step back and think about how to broaden their leadership and impact; is not daunted by the sorts of challenges that may scare away others; understands the requirements of the Fellowship and can commit to completing them.

-Is a nominee eligible if he or she will turn 51 this year?
+Is a nominee eligible if they will turn 51 this year?

 Eligible nominees should be between the ages of 35 and 50.